 Called ‘the best painter of the sea in these islands’ by Brian Fallon, Chief Critic of the Irish Times, Kerr delights in foul weather.
 Drawn to the perimeters of land, her work is an index of edges and ledges, exposed headlands and wind-swept seas.
 She writes: ‘My process of making paintings involves extremes and instabilities: peripheries and promontories – places of rapid change and shifts, both physically and meteorologically’.

 Kerr is not somebody who makes meticulous studies of landscape.
 Beyond mere topography, but with a nod towards the Northern Romantic tradition in landscape painting, her practice remains contemporary and experimental.
 For the last 12 years, her work has focussed on Shetland, where she has a studio and house on the west side, close to the sea.

-Kerr has a PhD in Fine Art, she is an Hon Royal Scottish Academician, Past President of the Royal West of England Academy of Art.
+Kerr has a PhD in Fine Art, is an Hon Royal Scottish Academician, RWA Academician, and Past President of the Royal West of England Academy of Art.

 Exhibiting regularly across the UK and abroad, her work is held in national and international collections.